-- Program revenues increased approximately \$1.1 million due to a grant from Hamilton County, Florida, to assist in the purchase of the property as indicated in the financial highlights section above.
+- Program revenues decreased approximately \$1 million due to a grant from Hamilton County, Florida, to assist in the purchase of the property at the Jennings, Florida I75 exit in the prior year.
 The Phosphate Severance Tax decreased due to less tonnage being mined at Nutrien's White Springs facility.
-Contributions increased due to the return of land by Jasper Fresh LLC. - Expenses at the government-wide level decreased due to the following: economic development incentives paid in the current versus the prior year (approximate) 2022 \$12,500; 2021 \$470,000.
+Contributions decreased due to the return of funds by the Suwannee Valley Nursing Center, contributions by Enterprise Florida, and return of land by FLGGL Holdings LLC in the prior year. - Expenses at the government-wide level increased due to the transfer of land indicated in the financial highlights above.